All of the content on your site will get entered into fields.

 - Instruction text

-If you’re running a multi-language site with Craft you have the option to mark the field as translatable.
+If you’re running a multi-language site with Craft you have the option to mark fields as translatable.

 The final setting that all fields have is the “Field Type” setting.
 This determines what type of field it is – what its input UI is going to look like, what type of data it can store, and how you’ll be able to interact with that data from your templates.